ka411/AI-Image-Captioning/README.md

-# AI Image Captioning
+AI Image Captioning – CNN + LSTM

-This project uses a CNN (InceptionV3) for feature extraction and an LSTM network for generating captions for images.
+This project is an end-to-end deep learning solution for automatically generating captions for images.
+It combines Computer Vision and Natural Language Processing by using a Convolutional Neural Network (CNN) for feature extraction and an LSTM (Long Short-Term Memory) network for sequence generation.

-## Features
-- Feature extraction using pre-trained InceptionV3
-- LSTM based text generation
-- Streamlit app to upload images and get captions

 ## Installation
 ```bash